History

 The Belgrade Arena

-In addition to the central space of the Arena, other rooms will also be adapted to meet the needs of players and visitors.
-The ground floor of the Belgrade Arena will be equipped and strategically divided to meet all player needs, providing easy access to the courts, warm-up area, and media center.
-The upper floor of the Arena will be dedicated to player’s rest and entertainment between matches, designed to provide them with the necessary privacy and comfort after hours spent on the court.
+In addition to the central space of the Arena, other rooms were adapted to meet the needs of both players and visitors.
+The ground floor of the Belgrade Arena was equipped and strategically divided to meet all player needs, providing easy access to the courts, warm-up area, and media center.
+The upper floor of the Arena was dedicated to player’s rest and entertainment between matches, designed to provide them with the necessary privacy and comfort after hours spent on the court.
+While the area outside the Arena was used to set up the outdoor training courts in an enclosed and covered space of 1,600m², providing all necessary conditions for training and preparation before matches.